gilmore-lab/protocols/ssvep-high-density-setup.md

   - Payment Form
   - Databrary Form (if needed)

+- Complete Head Measurements
+  - Head Circumference

+- Prepare EEG Net
+  - Select proper net based on Head circumferenct
+  - Soak net for 5 minutes in electrolyte solution
+  - Log net in the red net log folders

+- While the net is soaking
+  - Measure and mark the vertex point (not on infants)
   - Complete Vision Screening
-  - Infant - Snellen Acuity @ XX cm
+    - Infant - Snellen Acuity @ 55 cm
     - Child - HTOV @ 10ft
     - Adult - HTOV @ 10ft

-- Prepare EEG Net
-  - Measure Head Circumference
-  - Select proper net based on Head circumference
-  - Soak net for 5 minutes in electrolyte solution

 - Complete [EEG Net Placement](Applying_EEG_Nets_and_Minimizing_Impedances.md). (separate protocol)
   - Angle chair to have more room in the testing chamber.